ecyriaque/Animalis-Tkorp-back/README.md

 ## Installation and Usage

-You have two options to run the application: via Docker or by installing it manually.
+You have two options to run the application: running the backend via Docker or installing it manually.

-### Running the Application via Docker
+### Running the Backend via Docker

-To run the application via Docker, download the necessary files from the [docker directory](/docker) of the repository and place them in the same directory.
+To run the backend via Docker, download the necessary files from the [docker directory](/docker) of the repository and place them in the same directory.

 1. **Download the Files**
    Ensure you have the [docker-compose.yml](/docker/docker-compose.yml) and [init.sql](/docker/init.sql) files in your directory.